ietf-rats-wg/eat/draft-ietf-rats-eat.md

 # Privacy Considerations {#privacyconsiderations}

 EAT is a building block that can be used in a variety of use cases.
-The details of the use cases matter for the purpose of evaluating a possible privacy impact.
+The details of the use cases matter for evaluating the privacy impact.
 While EAT does not expose information about individuals but rather about device hardware, and low level software (like bootloaders and firmware), the information may be linked to individuals whenever there is an individual using the device.
-Of course, there are many use cases where there is no link to an individual, for example in industrial use cases.
+There are, however, many use cases where there is no link to an individual, for example in industrial use cases.

-The claims in Entity Attestation Tokens can reveal a lot of information about a device.
+The claims in Entity Attestation Tokens can reveal a lot of information about a device, the software running on the device and other information (manufacturer, location).
+To evaluate the privacy implications at least three categories need to be investigated, namely
-Privacy threats fall into three categories, namely
 - threats that concern the transports of EATs from the attester to the relying party,
-- secondary use, and
+- secondary use,
 - identification and correlation.

 Communication security is used to protect an EAT while in transit so that third parties cannot inspect the content.
 This can be accomplished using classical communication security techniques, such as TLS, but also by using object security, such as COSE encryption.
-While the use of encryption at the object level is possible via techniques offered by COSE, no mechanisms are mandated in this document.
+While the use of encryption at the object level is possible via techniques offered by COSE, no details are provided in this document.
 Profiles of this specification have to offer additional guidance when such object security protection is needed.
-The use of TLS is, however, a frequently used technique and offers comparable properties.
+The use of TLS is a frequently used technique and offers comparable properties to object security, at least with respect to the EAT usage.

 Secondary use refers to utilizing information by a relying party or a verifier beyond its originally stated purpose.
-Technologically, such secondary use can only be prevented through data minimization where attesters avoid including claims that privacy sensitive in a given context.
+Technologically, such secondary use can only be prevented through data minimization where attesters avoid including claims that are privacy sensitive in a given context.

-Privacy threats of identification and correlation refer to the combination of various pieces of information to single out an individual or an instance of a device.
+Privacy threats of identification and correlation refer to the combination of various pieces of information to single out an individual or a specific device.
 Various claims described in this specification allow the identification of individual devices and, when this privacy threat is a concern, should not be used.
 For example, the following claims are particularly privacy sensitive:

+- UEID and SUEID: A relying party receiving an EAT with those claims will be able to identify and track such a device.
 - Location: Geographic location is almost always privacy sensitive.
 - Boot Seed: The "bootseed" claim is effectively an identifier that is stable within a given boot epoch.
-- UEID and SUEID: A relying party receiving an EAT with those claims will be able to identify and track such a device.

 There are several strategies for improving privacy protection:

-* Consent of the user may be request prior to sharing information.
+* Requesting the user's consent prior to information sharing.
-This consent may be provided in many ways.
+This consent may be provided in many ways, in real-time or

-* Including (or excluding) certain claims in an EAT may be influenced by the context in which it is used.
+* Excluding certain claims in an EAT that do not meet the privacy requirements.
+Which claims to exclude may be influenced by the context in which they are used.
 For example, certain claims may only be included when used with certain relying parties.
-This can be accomplished using static policies at the attester or at the verifier.
+This can be accomplished using policies at the attester or at the verifier.

 * Taloring information sharing depending on the context and the relying party.
 For example, relying party A may receive a location claim in an EAT with precise